cylc/cylc-flow/doc/src/appendices/suiterc-config-ref.rst

 ------

 Section containing metadata items for this suite.
-Several items (title, description, URL) are pre-defined and are used by the GUI.
+Several items (title, description, URL) are pre-defined and are used by Cylc.
 Others can be user-defined and passed to suite event handlers to be interpreted according to your needs.
 For example, the value of a "suite-priority" item could determine how an event handler responds to failure events.